joshl26/electronics-inventory-backend/readme.md

 - Data Associations - Associating user data with the respective campsites and comments using the reference method.

-- Render.com - Cloud platform as a service used as a web application deployment model.
+- Render - Cloud platform as a service used as a web application deployment model.

 - AWS - Mongodb is hosted on Amazon ec2 instance.